Laura Grimaldi

 Laura Grimaldi (1928 – 3 July 2012) was an Italian writer, journalist and translator from English.

 Life

 Grimaldi was born in Rufina near Florence in 1928.
-Her family soon moved to Milan.
+Her family soon moved to Milan where she resided for most of her life.
+She has two sons, Carlo and Gabriele, and is also the grandmother of Oliver Grimaldi.

 She became known for her translations of notable authors writing in English.
 The hundreds of books she translated included works by Ray Bradbury, Raymond Chandler, Agatha Christie, Philip K. Dick, Ernest Hemingway and Ellery Queen.